 Here is a quick guide on how you can invest in instruments listed under section 80C of the Income Tax Act 1961.
 Check your eligibility for various options and invest right all through the fiscal year.

 If the government is charging for tax, it is also providing the option to save tax.
-Most effective tax-saving instruments defined under section 80C are listed below.
+The most effective tax-saving instruments defined under section 80C are listed below.

 Traditional Life Insurance